 Bundle Pricing Strategy

-Some people simply don’t like the process of shopping, be it busy schedules, decision fatigue, the pain of spending money, bundles make buying less painful for them.
-Bundles also have a powerful psychological by convincing shopper that they’re getting a bargain, even if they wouldn’t buy the additional items and often is buying the bundle is more expensive than buying the items separately.
+Some people simply don’t like the process of shopping, be it busy schedules, decision fatigue, or the pain of spending money, bundles make buying less painful for them.
+Bundles also have a powerful psychological by convincing shoppers that they’re getting a bargain, even if they wouldn’t buy the additional items, and often buying the bundle is more expensive than buying the items separately.

-Bundling also allows you to charge a premium by masking the real value of each of the single items making difficult for shoppers to make price-value judgements.
-There is also the simplicity of a single priced product, it’s easier to sell the same bundle to everyone, which usually means lower marketing and advertising costs.
+Bundling also allows you to charge a premium by masking the real value of each of the single items making it difficult for shoppers to make price-value judgments.
+There is also the simplicity of a single-priced product, it’s easier to sell the same bundle to everyone, which usually means lower marketing and advertising costs.